 I wonder how many dancers have become dancers just out of defiance?
-There are easily millions of dancers that have stopped dancing and millions that will dance into their grave at the end of a lifetime.
+There are easily millions of dancers who have stopped dancing and millions that will dance into their grave at the end of a lifetime.
 I wonder if determination born of defiance could also be counted in the millions?
 At least as it refers to dancing.

 I had to write a poem about an event that occurred in a room in the house where I grew up for a creative writing class.
 The professor pointed out that the dancing I loved came almost more out of defiance than anything else.
 I think I really just like being music, but his thoughtful comment caused me to consider that perhaps I’m stronger than I ever considered.
 Which is GOOD and I’m just gonna go with that.